lindamood/lindamood.github.io/npr.md

 ## Audio narratives

 Finding ways to present engaging audio storytelling online is challenging.
-The web is a screen based medium that has a visual bias.
+The web is a screen-based medium with a visual bias.
 When presented online, it is not uncommon for audio stories to be converted to text, transformed into a video, or offered up as a download.
 This is unfortunate.
-Telling stories with sound is incredibly powerful, and can work well online if done in the right way.
+Telling stories with sound is incredibly powerful and can work well online if done in the right way.

 To create engaging online audio storytelling, I believe that visuals need to be tightly integrated into the flow of the story, but not in a way that overpowers the sound.
 When building audio-driven experiences for the web, my goal is to augment and enhance the sound with subordinate visuals that encourage focused listening.
 The following stories are an expression of that desire.